PagoApp/okhttp-applicationstream/README.md

 - Handle incomplete JSON objects across chunks
 - Return parsed objects as a Kotlin Flow
 - Built with OkHttp, Gson, and Kotlin Coroutines
+- Support for both GET and POST requests

 ## Installation